 “Who are they Poncho?”
 A voice in the crowd asked.

-Poncho looked to Gloria.
+Poncho looked at Gloria.

-Gloria pulled a cross that hung on a chain around her neck out for all to see, “We are children of God the same as you.
+Gloria pulled a cross that hung on a chain around her neck for all to see.
+She spoke in Spanish, “We are children of God the same as you.
 Let us be known as the Rainbow Warriors.
 We follow St. John the beloved of Jesus.
-He has come again to be the comforter for mankind as Jesus promised.
+He has come again to be the comforter of mankind as Jesus promised.
 On Wednesday after you have your strength back we will take you to heaven where Jesus is.”
 Gloria looked around.
-There was 12 grills set up now and the smell of food was even making Gloria’s stomach rumble, “Senor Poncho has told the boys that have been working on getting chlorine in the water pipes that they can eat when they got done.
+There were 12 grills set up now and the smell of food was even making Gloria’s stomach rumble, “Senor Poncho has told the boys that have been working on getting chlorine in the water pipes that they can eat when they got done.
 Come boys.”
 Gloria started clapping and everyone clapped and cheered as the boys came forward.
 She had seen the boys come running up.
 They felt like they had just won a baseball game.
 They had turned on a hundred faucets and waited until the smell of chlorine was coming through.
 The chlorine in the pipes was about 10 to 20 parts per million.
 Enough to kill the worse bugs.
 The boys would flush the system in the mourning and all should be fine again.
 They left each faucet with the red sign, “DO NOT USE, NOT POTABLE!”
 Tomorrow, they would flush the system and turn the sign over showing the green side with “POTABLE WATER”.

 Poncho took a deep breath, “WE have not eaten for a while.”

 There was much agreement with what he said.

 “Let’s start slowly with a small burrito.
 Then again in two hours, another burrito and again in four and six hours.
 Tomorrow we will eat 6 times starting at 7:00 and on Wednesday we will be back to eating more regular servings.
 Is that Okay?”
 Poncho looked out as his friends and neighbors.